jchen9619/SQL-Analysis-on-Medical-Data/Analysis.md

 Laceration of forearm | 14|
 Facial laceration | 14|

+**3.** What are the top 10 conditoins with the highest prevalence rate? is this consistent with the answer for Question 2?

-**3.** List number of cases and year-on-year growth of sinusitis cases by year of the most recent 10 years.
+**4.** List number of cases and year-on-year growth of sinusitis cases by year of the most recent 10 years.
 ````sql
 SELECT
 	SUBSTRING(START, 1, 4) AS year,